aacallanta12/beaver-online-help/docs/Accounts.md

 >
 ![Image](img/accounts4.png)
 >
-> + Clicking Add Account button will let you fill up a form in adding an account.
+> + Clicking Add Account Button will let you fill up a form in adding an account.
 >
 ![Image](img/accounts5.png)
 >
-> + Clicking Edit Account button will let you fill up a form in editing an account.
+> + Clicking Edit Account Button will let you fill up a form in editing an account.
 >
 >
 ## Account Viewer